- Acts 16:23-34

 Nazarene Headquarters: www.nazarene.org

-Ladies’ Bible Study meets on Tuesdays at 10AM; Men’s prayer breakfast is the third Saturday of the month at the church at 8AM.
+Men’s prayer breakfast is the third Saturday of the month at 8:00 A.M. at the church.

-The church board will meet Wednesday at 8PM on September 14th.
+The church board will meet on Wednesday, November 2nd at 8:00 P.M.

-If we missed your birthday or anniversary, or have an incorrect date, please let us know so that we can correct it.
+If we missed your birthday or anniversary, or have listed an incorrect date, please let us know so we can correct it.

-Who do you know that is not attending a local church?
-Why not invite them to Rose Hill?
-We believe “Our church can become their home!”
-Get the contact information to the Pastor and he will contact them.
+Who do you know who is not attending a local church?
+Invite them to Rose Hill.
+Please get the contact information to Pastor and he will contact them.